 The purpose of the Sector Plan is to establish a framework for subdivision and development within the affected area.
 The plan should form a comprehensive plan for the area to coordinate the numerous different elements that must be considered to ensure proper functioning of the area into the future.
 A key focus of the Sector Plan should be the establishment of an overall layout for the area, but other elements that may need to be included are general infrastructure, drainage and utility plans, information on planned land use densities, proposed sequence of development, transportation network design plans, plans for recreational and/or institutional facilities, plans for open spaces including buffer areas and other matters considered necessary for development.
-A Sector Plan shall be accompanied by a Comprehensive Development Proposal, as described below in Section 6.3.
+A Sector Plan may, at the request of the municipality, be accompanied by a Comprehensive Development Proposal, as described below in Section 6.3.
 Sector Plans shall guide the preparation of Concept Plans as well as subdivision and development plans for the different phases of development included in the subject area.

 In the municipality, Sector Plans will be required for large areas normally formed of more than one quarter section of land, where there are expected to be numerous different types of land uses and development forms present.
-Specifically, the Emerald Park future growth areas as shown on Map 15 in Appendix A will be the subject of Sector Plans.
+Specifically, the Emerald Park future growth areas as shown on Map 15 in Appendix A is subject to the Emerald Park Sector Plan, attached hereto as Appendix H and which forms part of this Official Community Plan.
 The area north of Highway No. 46 and northwest of the Town of Pilot Butte will also be the subject of a future Sector Plan.
 There will likely be other areas of the municipality where Council will require Sector Plans.
 Typically, the sector planning process will be led by the municipality.

 In order to obtain approval from Council for a Sector Plan, a public consultation process related to the plan must be carried out to the satisfaction of Council.
-At Council's discretion, a Sector Plan may be approved by Council as a guideline document or may be adopted by

-Council as an amendment to the OCP in accordance with Section 5.1.3 above and the public consultation requirements as outlined in Part X of The Planning and Development Act, 2007.
+At Council's discretion, a Sector Plan may be approved by Council as a guideline document or may be adopted by Council as an amendment to the OCP in accordance with Section 5.1.3 above and the public consultation requirements as outlined in Part X of The Planning and Development Act, 2007.